Clitheroe Food Festival road closures

-Motorists are advised that several roads in Clitheroe will close tomorrow (Friday) and Saturday, August 10th, for the 2013 Clitheroe Food Festival.
+Motorists are being advised several roads in Clitheroe will be closed from Thursday onwards for the 2019 Clitheroe Food Festival.

 The market car park will close from 2pm on Thursday until 8am Sunday.
 Notices will be in position to warn motorists of this and to ensure their cars are removed by 2pm.
 This will allow the marquees to be set up on the car park.

 New Market Street, between King Street and the market, will not be available for parking from 6am on the left-hand side from Thursday until Sunday.
 Parking will be allowed on the limited waiting side only, until 2pm on Thursday.

 New Market Street will be closed from King Street at 2pm on Thursday – motorists are kindly asked to park elsewhere during the festival period.
 Vehicles left parked on New Market Street after 2pm on Thursday do so at their own risk and may be removed to prevent accidents occurring.
 Access to the Tyremen area only will be limited from Parson Lane.